1950s Sputnik Chandelier

 Designer: To be appraised.

-The earliest design of these lights dates back from the late 1950s, when the Soviets launched their Sputnik 1 satellite into orbit (1957): the space age.
+The earliest design of these chandeliers dates back from the 1950s, when the Soviets launched their Sputnik 1 satellite into orbit (1957): the space age.

 The light bulbs used for this configuration are Girard Sudron GS20 Flame light bulbs from the 1980s.
 Girard Sudron is a French company founded in 1984 and located in Paris and today the market leader of the Filament LED lamp.
-They are specialized in decorative flame lamps. many of them based on older designs, such as these.
+They are specialised in decorative flame lamps. many of them based on older designs, such as these.

 Links (external links open in a new window)